xwiki-contrib/application-interactive-maps/PROGRESS.md

-# Marks the progress of the Interactive Maps Application (new)
+# Marks the progress of the Interactive Maps Application
 ## Day 1 (29 May 2019)
 - [x] Make new space for application in XWiki
 - [x] Set up reusable Leaflet code from previous application iteration